Ritika-a/Detection-of-Objects-in-a-Tunnel-Using-Deep-Learning/README.md

 6. Python code - yolov_train_ritika, yolo_test_ritika

 ### Pre-requisites to run the code:
-1. Python3, Tensorflow, Numpy , OpenCV, Matplotlib
+1. Python3, Tensorflow, Numpy , OpenCV, Matplotlib, Cython

 ### Steps to run the code
 1. Git clone this repository
-2. Start jupyter notebook in the directory "Darkflow_Object_Identification_Capstone"
-3. The above directory should be your current working directory
+2. Navigate to Darkflow folder.
+You should be able to see setup.py file.
+3. In this directory run the following command 'python setup.py build_ext --inplace'.
+According to the darflow author thtrieu, you need to    build the Cython extensions.
-4. There are two files 1)yolo_train_ritika and 2) yolo_test_ritika
+2. There are two more files in this directory 1)yolo_train_ritika and 2) yolo_test_ritika
-5. If you want to visualize the results , open up yolo_test_ritika.ipnyb.
+3. If you want to visualize the results , open up yolo_test_ritika.ipnyb.
-6. Run the jupyter notebook.
+4. Run the jupyter notebook.
-  a.
-If you